AlcidesRC/dockerized-php/README.md

 > [!TIP]
 >
-> This value is persisted on `.env.makefile` file to improve the UX.
+> This value is persisted on `.env` file to improve the UX.

 #### Building the container